 Not sure where to go with so much on offer?
 Kruger National Park is a must-see when you’re on safari in South Africa.
 But, if you’re traveling with children, we recommend visiting a malaria-free private game reserve.

 We’ve listed our top locations as well as the best safari tours in South Africa to visit below.

 Kruger National Park: The Big 5 Capital

-The park offers various safari options.
-You can self-drive through the park, or go on a tour with a knowledgeable and experienced guide.
-These guided tours are often made with open jeeps and can either be private – just for you and your group – or shared with others.
+These guided tours are often made with open Jeeps and can either be private – just for you and your group – or shared with other safari-goers.

 When in South Africa, why not go all out?
 Though you will be able to spot animals when on a self-drive.
-We do recommend going on a private guided tour while in Kruger.
-The knowledge and the expertise that the guide brings to the experience is priceless.
+We do recommend going on a guided day tour while in Kruger Park.
+The knowledge and expertise that the guide brings to the table are priceless.